JakeYu1212/Notes/[Reading Notes]/Principles.md

 If you are too proud of what you know or of how good you are at something you will learn less, make inferior decisions, and fall short of your potential.

+#### c.
+Understand your blind spot barrier.

+blind spots---areas where your way of thinking prevents you from seeing things accurately...we have different ranges for seeing and understanding things.
+We each see things in our own way.

+Naturally, people can't appreciate what they can't see.

+This closed-mindedness is terribly costly; it causes you to miss out on all sorts of wonderful possibilities and dangerous threats that other people might be showing you---and it blocks criticism that could be constructive and even lifesaving.

+Aristotle defined tragedy as a terrible outcome arising from a person's fatal flaw---a flaw that, had it been fixed, instead would have led to a wonderful outcome.
+In my opinion, these two barriers---ego and blind spots---are the fatal flaws that keep intelligent, hardworking people from living up to their potential.

+### 3.2 Practice radical open-mindedness.